home >> restoration

 and community-based services.

-UCT seeks to establish a Pre Natal Medical Care Centre it will
+UCT seeks to establish a Pre Natal Medical Care Centre

-and those mothers who fall under the umbrella of the project.
+Program and those mothers who fall under the umbrella of the project.
+Mothers involved in this program will be

-• every month from the 1st week through the 28th week
+entitled to regular weekly prenatal medical care:• Every month from the 1st week through the 28th week

-• every two weeks from the 29th week through the 36th week
+• Every two weeks from the 29th week through the 36th week

-• weekly from the 37th week until delivery
+• Weekly from the 37th week until delivery

 Type of care: